solana-based-quests/Solana-on-chain-programs-native-vs-anchor/README.md

 This is an `Account` type that will store data of type `Counter`

-Lastly, we have The `system_program` account and this is a type of System Program used for creating new accounts.
+Lastly, we have the `system_program` account, and this is a type of System Program used for creating new accounts.

 ### Increment count struct